lizadaly/utopia-novels/books/arqtiq/book.md

 Savant knew what was to happen, I cannot say, for I cannot speak to him, nor he to me, nor see each other’s faces.
-I am alone with the problem I have put myself
+I am alone with the problem I have put myself in.
-m.
 My old statue sense upholds me.
-I lean on it as I place straight the lines of new knowledge— that the moon I see is not a moon, but the central fire of the whole earth—the molten mass of astronomical science.
+I lean on it as I place straight the lines of new knowledge—that the moon I see is not a moon, but the central fire of the whole earth—the molten mass of astronomical science.